Terenceyuyue/varFEM/README.md

   - The MG method can also be analyzed by using subspace correction method proposed by Xu Jinchao (for example, in iFEM).
     However, it may be more straightforward by adding two grids.

-  - The programming of 1-D and 2-D problems is described in detail, and the multigrid program is universal to all linear element problems.
+  - The programming of 1-D problems is described in detail, and the multigrid program is universal to all linear element problems.

-  - For 2D and 3D linear elements, only slight changes of 1D problems are needed since they can be regarded as 1D problems.
+  - For 2-D and 3-D linear elements, only slight changes of 1-D problems are needed since they can be regarded as 1-D problems.
-    See the document for details (two-dimensional problem).
+    See the document for details.

 Undo:

             - mesh generation

+	    - mg V-cycle methods for higher order elements

             - time-dependent problems

             - ... ...